mhedgpeth/mhedgpeth.github.io/_posts/2017-05-16-policyfile-deployment-with-cafe-and-psake.md

 3. Converge All Nodes
 4. Resume Chef

 The control and safety here should make every Chef user giddy with excitement.
 This change event is so scary, that you need safety around it.
-Cafe brings you that safety, and if you agree I would love your help making cafe everything it should be within the Chef ecosystem.
+Coupled with Policyfiles, cafe brings you that safety, and if you agree I would love your help making cafe everything it should be within the Chef ecosystem.

 # Pipeline for Deployment